rantisijaber/EnvTracker/README.md

 ## System Architecture

 ### 1. **Raspberry Pi**
-Collects environmental sensor data using:
+The Raspberry Pi runs two components:

+#### **A. Native C Sensor Module**
+A lightweight C program directly communicates with the hardware sensors:
-- **BME280** – Measures temperature, humidity, and pressure
+- Reads temperature, humidity, and pressure from the **BME280**
-- **MH-Z19** – Measures CO₂ concentration
+- Reads CO₂ data from the **MH-Z19**
+- Interacts with I²C and UART interfaces efficiently
+- Outputs sensor data in JSON or simple key-value format

+This C program provides highly reliable, low-latency access to the hardware.

+#### **B. Spring Boot Container on the Pi**
+A Spring Boot application (running in a lightweight container or directly on the OS):
+- Invokes the native C executable using `ProcessBuilder`
+- Parses the output from the C program
+- Converts the sensor reading into a structured model
-The device publishes sensor readings to **AWS IoT Core** using an MQTT topic.
+- Publishes the data to **AWS IoT Core** over MQTT

+This hybrid approach keeps hardware-level code minimal and performant (in C) while higher-level logic runs in Java.

 ---